ByVictorrr/CPE442/final_project/README.md

 [cl_program clCreateProgramWithSource (	cl_context context,cl_uint count,const char **strings,const size_t *lengths,cl_int *errcode_ret)](https://www.khronos.org/registry/OpenCL/sdk/1.0/docs/man/xhtml/clCreateProgramWithSource.html)

 ##### Kernels

-* A kernel is a function written in OpenCL framework that executable on the computing devices.
+A kernel is a function written in OpenCL framework that executable on the computing devices.
+The number of threads to be spawned is known as a workgroup, and can be broken into several factors:
+    * The global size, which is the total number of work-items
+    * The local size, which is the number of work-items per work-group
+    * The number of work-groups is the global size / local size

+There is no limit on the number of threads that can be spawned.
+For our application, the kernels launch 1 thread per pixel, with the grayscale only utilizing 1 dimension (total thread count of rows * cols), while the sobel kernel utilizes 2 dimensions for ease of addressing (cols is the number of threads in dimension 1, or x, and rows the number in dimension 2, or y)

-* You can seperate this function to be run on differnt space 1D,2D,3D.
+You can seperate this function to be run on different space 1D,2D,3D.
-    * For Example say I have a 100x100 image
+* For Example, with a 100x100 image
     * I could seperate run 1 thread for each image
     * get_global_id(dim): gets the global id of each work-item
         * dim=0 (x-direction)
         * dim=1 (y-direction)
         * dim=2 (z-direction)
-        * Each thread would be assigned a x and y via get_global_id and work on individual pixels
+    * Each thread would be assigned a x and y via get_global_id and work on individual pixels.
+In this example 100000 threads would be spawned, 100 in dimension x, and 100 in dimension y.
-* Also you use the kernel object to set the parameters for your kernel
+Also you use the kernel object to set the parameters for your kernel

 [cl_kernel clCreateKernel(cl_program program,const char* kernel_name,cl_int* errcode_ret)](https://www.khronos.org/registry/OpenCL/sdk/2.2/docs/man/html/clCreateKernel.html)